SkippyTheLost/Particle/README.md

     * First of all, question how much you really need this, it is *terrible*
 	* Still here?
 Um...
 You can change, add to, what ever you want to do with it
 	* Link back to this repository
-	* Selling software that depends on this repository is fine, selling access to code available here is not
+	* Selling software that depends on this repository is fine
+	* Don't come crying to me if my code causes WW3
 	* I'd also love to know what it was used for, but that isn't important

 * How to use these files for **teaching and learning**
     * Don't
     * If you actually want to, you are very welcome to.
 I *highly* suggest finding something better
-    * Link back to this repository when refering to the code somewhere in any presentation containing snippets
+    * Link back to this repository